diaaanek/Candid/README.md

 - Managing state
 - Registering users, Firebase for Google OAuth login
 - Logging users in and out
-- Creating, editing, and deleting interview questions from Firebase
+- Creating, editing, and deleting interview questions from Firebase real time database

 ### Prerequisites

-You will need both `node` and `yarn` installed on your computer in order to run this app.
-You can find out more about `yarn` at their [official site.](https://yarnpkg.com/lang/en/docs/install/)
+You will need `node` or `yarn` installed on your computer in order to run this app.

 ### Installation :file_folder: